twinstar6980/Twinning.Documentation/english/installation.md

 3. Now you can see ⌈ TwinStar ToolKit - Forwarder ⌋ within the file sharing target of other third-party file managers and use it to quickly forward file objects to the tool.

-> Due to the limitations of the Android system, the forwarder cannot directly obtain the absolute path of the forwarded file, but passes the Content URI of the forwarded file to the Shell GUI as a command parameter for its startup, and the Shell GUI will try to parse the Content URI.
+> Due to the limitations of the Android system, the forwarder cannot directly obtain the absolute path of the forwarded file, but passes the Content URI of the forwarded file to the Shell GUI as a command argument for its startup, and the Shell GUI will try to parse the Content URI.
 See [Android Content URI processing strategy](./question.md#Android-Content-URI-processing-strategy) for details.

 ## Install `Helper`

-Helper, which provides additional advanced features.
+Helper, which provides additional advanced functions.

 > This module is dedicated to Windows systems and is not available for other systems.